dylandevens/sqlalchemy-challenge/README.md

 Use concise logic and creative engineering where possible.
 (2 points)

-Deployment and Submission (6 points)
+## Deployment and Submission (6 points)
-To receive all points, you must
+### To receive all points, you must
 Submit a link to a GitHub repository that’s cloned to your local machine and contains your files.
 (2 points)

 Use the command line to add your files to the repository.
 (2 points)

 Include appropriate commit messages in your files.
 (2 points)

-Comments (4 points)
+## Comments (4 points)
-To receive all points, your code must
+### To receive all points, your code must
 Be well commented with concise, relevant notes that other developers can understand.
 (4 points)

+## References
+Menne, M.J., I. Durre, R.S.
+Vose, B.E.
+Gleason, and T.G.
+Houston, 2012: An overview of the Global Historical Climatology Network-Daily Database.
+Journal of Atmospheric and Oceanic Technology, 29, 897-910, https://journals.ametsoc.org/view/journals/atot/29/7/jtech-d-11-00103_1.xml